DSAGAN/DSAGAN/README.md

 mv best-performing_net_G.pth checkpoints/dsagan_pix2pix/latest_net_G.pth

-※When you are readly, you can see as follows: ls checkpoints/dsagan_pix2pix/
+※When it is readly, you can see as follows:

+ls checkpoints/dsagan_pix2pix/

 latest_net_D.pth